robehickman/BVersion/README.md

 ```
-shttpfs checkout http(s)://localhost:8090:/<your repository name>
+bvn checkout http(s)://localhost:8090:/<your repository name>
 ```

-To add files to the repository, just add them to this directory and run 'shttpfs commit'.
-To automatically track changes run 'shttpfs autosync'.
+To add files to the repository, just add them to this directory and run 'bvn commit'.
 The commands available are:

 *keygen